 Finally, any member of an authority or a public official who abuses his or her official powers to secure an unlawful advantage for himself or herself or another, or to cause prejudice to another, is liable to prosecution for abuse of public office (Article 312 of the SCC).

-As previously mentioned under the heading of Bribery in 1.2 Classification and Constituent Elements, Articles 322ter to 322novies of the SCC explicitly provide that the undue advantage does not need to be offered, promised or given to the public official, but can also be offered, promised or given to a third party.
+As previously mentioned in 2.1 Bribery, Articles 322ter to 322novies of the SCC explicitly provide that the undue advantage does not need to be offered, promised or given to the public official, but can also be offered, promised or given to a third party.
 Apart from that, the general provisions concerning complicity, incitement and assistance are applicable, as the case may be.